TarmoA/rastikiertelybot/README.md

 I used PostgreSQL database, but any other might work as well.

 ## Data
-The bot reads checkpoint instructions from data/instructions and the files are named like NUMBER.txt
+The bot reads checkpoint instructions from data/instructions and the files are named like NUMBER.txt.
+Some stuff should be changed from config/config.py